 Diagnosing a swollen tongue and its cause may be delayed or missed because in some cases, a swollen tongue may progress gradually, such as in oral cancer, or it may not be severe enough or painful enough for a person to seek medical care.

-A swollen tongue is a symptom of many different conditions that range in severity from mild to immediately life ...more misdiagnosis »
+A swollen tongue is a symptom of many different conditions that range in severity from mild to immediately life-threatening, so a ...more misdiagnosis »

 The following medical conditions are some of the possible

 There are likely to be other possible causes, so ask your doctor

 Review the causes of these more specific types of Swollen tongue: